Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 Change The Ball Position

-Instead, make sure the ball is in the front of your stance off your left heel.
-Your driver should never be anywhere near your back foot!
+Instead, make sure the ball is in the front of your stance off your left heel (for right-handed golfers).
+Your driver should never be anywhere near the middle of your stance or back foot!

 Another way to think of it is directly below your left ear (if you’re a right-handed player).
 By having the ball up in your swing, you can hit up on it and get way more distance.